Listen to this article.

-Pregnancy, whether uncomplicated or high risk, can take a toll on the mental health of parents.
-The transition into parenthood or into the bereavement period following a prenatal diagnosis of a life-limiting condition and loss of a baby or babies comes with a new set of needs and challenges that can be difficult and overwhelming for parents.
+Pregnancy, whether uncomplicated or high-risk, can take a toll on the mental health of parents.
+The transition into parenthood or the bereavement period following a prenatal diagnosis of a life-limiting condition and loss of a baby or babies comes with a new set of needs and challenges that can be difficult and overwhelming for parents.

 PERINATAL MOOD AND ANXIETY DISORDERS

 Perinatal mood and anxiety disorders like depression, anxiety, bipolar disorder, obsessive-compulsive disorder, and post-traumatic stress disorder can happen to both men and women during pregnancy, the postpartum period, and/or following diagnosis and loss of their baby or babies.

 In recent years, more support resources have become available for parents experiencing perinatal mood and anxiety disorders, and the taboo is beginning to lift.
 As much as the conversation about pregnancy and postpartum mental health is changing and improving, there is still a gap in the framework of care.
 There is a lack of knowledge and support for the unique mental health challenges facing families who have a prenatal diagnosis of a life-limiting condition, and as a result, do not get to take home a living child or children.

 “Women who have delivered a baby or babies with a prenatal diagnosis of a life-limiting condition still have all the mental, physical, and hormonal effects of pregnancy and giving birth.
 However, they have the added complication of grief and mourning.”

 These families still experience the pregnancy process, labor, and delivery, and then the transition into the postpartum period.
 Women who have delivered a baby or babies with a prenatal diagnosis of a life-limiting condition still have all the mental, physical, and hormonal effects of pregnancy and giving birth.
 However, they have the added complication of grief and mourning.